JaquelineJRS/jaquelinejrs/README.md

 # 👋🏽 Hi, Welcome!!
 ## I'm Jaque!

-💻 Trabalhando como Desenvolvedora Junior na empresa AeC Contact Center!
+💻 Working as a Junior Developer at the company AeC Contact Center!

-🚀 Estudando Desenvolvimento Web FullStack!
+🚀 Studying FullStack Web Development!

+📚 Currently focused on studying the basics of object-oriented programming!

 <br/>